eren9677/Network-Anomaly-Detection/current_usage.md

 ```
 cd project_directory/pcap-files #go to the project's directory
 chmod +x anomaly_generator.sh #make anomaly_generator an executable.
 ```

 ### Running anomaly generator and packet sniffer at the same time

-don't forget to make this shell file executable before
+don't forget to make this shell file executable before.
+You need to run tshark packet capture as a subprocess. sun this block of code to create anomalies and capture them.

 ```
 cd project_directory/pcap-files #go to the project's directory